Health and wellness for 5-10 years

 There is a requirement for local health services that are already involved in meeting the health and medical needs of a child or young person with SEND to contribute to an assessment of all their needs.
 This is usually given by means of a report to support the application and preparation of an Education Health and Care Plan.
 The advice should include details of the support and/or care that a child requires to meet the outcomes agreed by the child or young person, their parents or carers, and the health provider.

 The DCO has a role in ensuring that this is facilitated on behalf of the CCGs.
-The DCOs covering the area of Staffordshire are VickyTitley (North) and Cathy Morris (Central and South).
+The DCO covering the area of Staffordshire is Cathy Morris.

 Which services do the local CCGs commission?